sjemens/qsqlcipher-qt5/README.md

 Builds on Qt >= **5.8.0**.
 See https://github.com/sijk/qt5-sqlcipher to build up to Qt 5.5.x

-You will need the SQLCipher headers and libraries installed before compiling this plugin.

 The qsqlcipher.pro and smain.cpp are based on files from qsqlite qtbase/src/plugins/sqldrivers/sqlite.
 The qsql_sqlite.cpp and qsql_sqlite_p.h were copied without modifications from the same source.

+## Dependencies

+The SQLCipher headers and libraries should be installed before compiling this plugin.
+Also, if pkg-config is not available you should edit the qsqlcipher.pro and set the INCLUDEPATH and LIBS variables.

 ## Build instructions